 Chapels in Estonia were located outside parish centres.
-As a rule, they did not have their own congregations or paid clergymen.
+They did not have their own congregations or paid clergymen.
 In the medieval era, coastal areas had numerous fishermen's chapels.
-Before going out to sea and/or after returning, people said prayers in coastal chapels, often popularly called "fish chapels".
+Before going out to sea or after returning, people said prayers in coastal chapels, often popularly called "fish chapels".
 These chapels doubled as sea- and landmarks for the fishermen.